-After finishing his study in Biotechnology at Wageningen University in 1987 (cum laude) Marcel Zwietering started working in the Food Process Engineering group at the same university.
-In 1993 he received his Ph.D. on a thesis with the title Modeling of the microbial quality of food (cum laude).
+After finishing his study in Biotechnology at Wageningen University in 1987 Marcel Zwietering started working in the Food Process Engineering group at the same university.
+In 1993 he received his Ph.D. (with distinction, <5% of the theses) on a thesis with the title Modeling of the microbial quality of food.
 He continued in the same group as assistant and later associate professor.
 His research was focussed mainly at quantitative microbiology and risk assessment.
 In 1995 he spent a sabbatical half year in the Unilever research lab in Colworth House, UK.

-Marcel is editor of the International Journal of Food Microbiology and member of the editorial board of the Journal of Food Protection and International Journal of Microbiology.
+Marcel is editor of the International Journal of Food Microbiology and member of the editorial board of the Journal of Food Protection.

-He is member of the scientific board of the Dutch society of microbiology, board of the food microbiology section of this society, ILSI risk analysis in microbiology task force, and the advisory board of the Centre of Infectious Diseases.
+He is member of the scientific board of the Dutch society of microbiology, board of the food microbiology section of this society, ILSI-Europe Microbiological Food Safety task force, and the strategic advisory committee of the Food Safety Authority of the Netherlands.